gbarros/celestia-node-ui/README.md

 The application displays information about your Celestia node:
 - **Node Address**: The account address of your Celestia node
 - **P2P ID**: The peer-to-peer identifier of your node
+- **Account Balance**: The current balance of your node in TIA
+- **DAS Sampling Stats**: Real-time data availability sampling statistics

 ### Celestia Namespace Format